 Getting to Madingley Hall

-We are based at Madingley Hall (CB23 8AQ) in the village of Madingley, four miles west of Cambridge.
+Madingley Hall is located in the village of Madingley (CB23 8AQ), four miles west of Cambridge.
 It is easily accessible from the M11, A14 and A428.
-Other gateways include Cambridge Main Railway Station and London airports.

 If you are arriving in Cambridge by train you can take a taxi to Madingley Hall.
 Please contact Reception to book a taxi for your return journey.